joannesong/AC-Android/lessons/02-Data-Structures-Algorithms/linked-lists/README.md

-- title: Linked Lists, Stacks & Queues
-- tags: linked list, stack, queue, node
+Title: LinkedList

 # Objectives

 - Review linked lists and implementations of their common methods.
-- Review stacks and queues and implementations of their common methods.
-- Identify the runtime complexity of each implemented operation.
+- Practice traversing linked lists to search for a target value and/or return the list length.
 - Understand the difference between singly vs. doubly linked lists.
 - Understand a circular linked list and its implementation.
-- Practice traversing linked lists to search for a target value and/or return the list length.

 # Resources